 Out-of-Pocket Maximum - the maximum amount of Annual Deductible and Copayments you pay every calendar year.
+If you use both Network Benefits and Non-Network Benefits, two separate Out-of-Pocket Maximums apply.
 Once you reach the Out-of-Pocket Maximum, Benefits for those Covered Health Services that apply to the Out-of-Pocket Maximum are payable at 100% of Eligible Expenses during the rest of that calendar year.